intercommit/SocketDistrib/README.md

 =============

 The basis for a Java multi-threaded socket network server.

+DEPRECATED: development on this project has stopped.
+SocketDistrib is now part of Yapool (http://yapool.googlecode.com/).

-Not just an example, but actually used in our 24x7 production systems.
+SocketDistrib is not just an example, but actually used in our 24x7 production systems.
 It is small (5 average sized classes) and fast (using Java concurrent) and designed (see Wiki pages) with previous experiences with network server implementations in mind.